morganstanley/testplan/doc/en/observability.rst

 *************

 Testplan provides built-in observability through OpenTelemetry tracing, allowing you to monitor and analyze test execution.
-This feature enables you to:

-  * Track test execution flow and timing
+This feature enables you to monitor test execution flow, timing, and performance bottlenecks Overview
-  * Debug performance bottlenecks
-  * Monitor test execution

-Overview
 ========